-The green and lit uphill is identified thanks to the impressive freedom monument at the top of the hill, and is a wonderful viewpoint over the city.
+The green and lit up hill is identified thanks to the impressive freedom monument at the top of the hill, and is a wonderful viewpoint over the city.
 Notice how beautiful the Danube river is from here.
 See the bridges that connect the two sides.
 Look down the tree covered hill, covering the hill all the way to the bottom.
-The view from the evening is also incredible.
+The view in the evening hours is also incredible.

 From the side of the city, the statue of Gellert is clearly seen at all hours of the day and night.
 In the statue, Gellert is seen waving a cross to the people of the city, and around him are columns in a semi-circular shape.
 The natural stream that comes from the mountain becomes a waterfall in front of the statue, which only makes it a much more impressive sight.

 On the hill is also a citadel, a low fortress that the Austrian Habsburg emperors built to strengthen their control over the city's residents, after the Hungarian Independence War (1848-1849).